Between forest and alp Tyrolean Lech Nature Park

 Birdwatching tower

-The imposing bird watching tower with a height of 18 meters can be found in the Lechauen near Pflach.
+The impressive bird observation tower is 18 meters high and can be found in the Lech floodplains near Pflach.

-A variety of breeding bird species found in Tyrol, including some rare marsh and water birds, can be observed in the Pflacher Au.
-The varied landscape with its numerous ponds and still waters represents a small paradise for birdlife and provides amateur ornithologists with numerous observation opportunities.
+A large number of breeding bird species found in Tyrol, including some rare marsh and water birds, can be observed in the Pflacher Au.
+The varied landscape with its numerous ponds and still waters is a small paradise for birdlife and offers hobby ornithologists numerous observation opportunities.

-There is a lot for nature lovers to discover here: for example, the Riedener See is home to Bilek's Azurjungfer, an extremely rare dragonfly species.
+There is a lot for nature lovers to discover here: for example, the Lake Rieden is home to Bilek's Azurjungfer, an extremely rare dragonfly species.
 The lake is also very calm and clear, yet it does not freeze over in winter.
 The reason for this is underground springs that provide constant movement that is, however, hardly perceptible from above.
-The water of the Rieden lake is very calcareous.
+The water of the Lake Rieden is very calcareous.
 Because of all these characteristics, the small lake is also called a lime spring bog.
-A nature trail leads around Rieden Lake and explains the numerous special features along the way.
+A nature trail leads around Lake Rieden and explains the numerous special features along the way.

 Celtic Tree Circle